-It’s cherry blossom season in Japan, known locally as Hanami (which means cherry blossom viewing), and if you’re travelling to Japan in May and are worried you might miss this incredible natural show, we’ve got tips on where to go so you don’t miss out.
+It’s cherry blossom season in Japan, known locally as Hanami (which means cherry blossom viewing), and if you’re travelling to Japan in after the blooms have started and are worried that you might miss this incredible natural show, we’ve got tips on where to go so you don’t miss out.

 When does the Japan cherry blossom season start?